 The rent and rent reviews are negotiated between the landlord and tenant.
 Commercial leases usually specify an amount without outgoing costs (see below).
 Under NSW legislation, there are no regulations to specify rents or the rate of rent increases on commercial premises.
 However, the law specifies that the timing of those reviews and the basis of reviews must be set out in the lease for each rent review period.
 This should be clearly set out in your commercial lease contract.

 Outgoings or operating expenses

 Rent for a commercial lease may be inclusive of outgoing costs, but outgoing costs are traditionally in addition to the lease rent.
 The lease document is a written agreement of the type of outgoings you will be liable for and the percentage of those operating expenses you are to pay.
 Similar to residential leases, these outgoing costs for a commercial property may include an additional outlay such as water rates, land tax, management fees, strata or other levies and council tax.

 There are no legislative requirements for a bond under a commercial lease.
 However, most commercial leases typically include a bond agreement.
 The amount, the conditions for the use, withholding and repayment of the bond is decided between the tenant and the business renting the property and outlined in the commercial lease agreement.
 The contract also needs to specify when the bond will be returned to the tenant after the lease has ended and under what circumstances the landlord can withhold funds from the bond.

 Fixtures and fit-out

 Depending on the length of the lease, refurbishment may be an issue that will need to be addressed in the commercial property contract.
 Some leases require the tenant to refurbish the premises at regular intervals and while it benefits the tenant’s business, it can also come at a significant cost.
-Make sure that the lease clearly sets out the nature, extent and timing of the refurbishment and limit this to an agreed time frame you feel comfortable with.
+Make sure that the lease clearly sets out the nature, extent and timing of the refurbishment and limit this to an agreed time frame with which you feel comfortable.